lbnl-science-it/OOD_training_Feb2023/OOD_trainining_7Feb.md

 As requested, your user account on the LRC supercluster now has access to the project ac_scsguest.

-Your LRC supercluster username is - viraat
+Your LRC supercluster username is - spsoni

 Instructions on how to access the LRC supercluster, hardware details, filesystems, job scheduler etc... are all available at this user guide: